mlpack/models/README.md

 #### 3. Preprocessing.

 For all datasets that we support we provide, We preprocess them internally.
-We also provide access to preprocessor functions for standard datasets incase one needs to apply them to their datasets.
+We also provide access to preprocessor functions for standard datasets in case one needs to apply them to their datasets.

 They can simply be called as follows by calling static functions of ProProcess class i.e.